 Camp Host ProgramServe Others while Enjoying Our Camp Properties

 Many weekends throughout the year, packs and troops enjoy camping at any of the 15 camp properties in Cascade Pacific Council.
-To maximize Scouts’ experience, Camp Hosts, be they Winter Lodge Hosts, Campmasters, or Camp Hosts, play a welcoming and commissioner role at many camps.
+To maximize Scouts’ experience, Camp Hosts play a welcoming and service role at many camps.
 Camp Hosts typically serve two to four weekends annually.

 Camp Host duties include: